Xerren09/Boop/README.md

 Installing projects can be done via either triggering a webhook event through GitHub, typically done automatically when the webhook was first configured, or manually through the CLI ([see `install` command](#install)).

+Installs will fail if git doesn't have permissions to access the target repository.
+It is your responsibility to configure git accordingly.

 ## Webhook

 Webhook events from GitHub can be directed to the following route: